ucsb-cs156/ucsb-cs156.github.io/topics/windows/windows_wsl.md

 ## Install nvm and Node on WSL

-The projects in this class use Node 16.x LTS and npm 8.x.
+The projects in this class currently use Node 16.x LTS and npm 8.x.

+You can see the various versions of node at this link: <https://nodejs.org/en/download/releases>.
+As of S23, the current LTS for node is 18.x.
+We may migrate the code bases to Node 18 this quarter if time permits.

 While we could install Node 16.x directly, a better way to install Node on development computers is through Node Version Manager, or `nvm`.
 This is a program that allows you to easily install and switch between different versions of Node.